Rhizaria: Evolutionary relationships

 Rhizaria are part of the SAR supergroup (Stramenopiles, Alveolates, Rhizaria), a grouping that had been presaged in 1993 through a study of mitochondrial morphologies.
 SAR is currently placed in the Diaphoretickes along with Archaeplastida, Cryptista, Haptista, and several minor clades.

 Historically, many rhizarians were considered animals because of their motility and heterotrophy.
 However, when a simple animal-plant dichotomy was superseded by a recognition of additional kingdoms, taxonomists generally placed amoebae in the kingdom Protista.
 When scientists began examining the evolutionary relationships among eukaryotes in the 1970s, it became clear that the kingdom Protista was paraphyletic.
 Rhizaria appear to share a common ancestor with Stramenopiles and Alveolates forming part of the SAR super assemblage.
 Rhizaria has been supported by molecular phylogenetic studies as a monophyletic group.
 Biosynthesis of 24-isopropyl cholestane precursors in various rhizaria suggests a relevant ecological role already during the Ediacaran.

 Phylogeny

-Rhizaria is a monophyletic group composed of two sister phyla: Cercozoa and Retaria.
-Subsequently, Cercozoa and Retaria are also monophyletic.
-The following cladogram depicts the evolutionary relationships between all rhizarian classes, and is made after the works of Cavalier-Smith et al. (2018), and Irwin et al. (2019).
+Rhizaria is a monophyletic group composed of two groups: Cercozoa and Retaria.
+The following cladogram depicts the evolutionary relationships between the major rhizarian classes, and is based on phylogenomic analyses published between 2018 and 2026.
+In the last analysis, classes Sarcomonadea and Imbricatea were not monophyletic.